+However, only a single phase of Bank exam is conducted for Officer Scale II and III posts.
 To know in detail about the IBPS RRB Notification, click at the linked article.

 The main feature that distinguishes IBPS from other bank exams is the large number of banks who recruit based on its results.
 The institute also provides the facility of IBPS mock tests and training for candidates desirous of using these facilities.